Andrew Koenig: Personal life

 Koenig was an important part of the nonviolent direct action community in Venice Beach that focused on environmental protection during the 1990s.
 Koenig, a vegan, traveled to Burma in July 2007 and visited Burmese refugee camps in Thailand with his father as part of the U.S. Campaign for Burma.
-The following January, he protested the Communist Party of China's political and financial support of the military dictatorship in Burma during the 119th Tournament of Roses in Pasadena, California; after a pre-parade human rights march agreed to by parade officials was allegedly stifled by them, he entered the parade and stood in front of a Chinese float promoting the 2008 Beijing Olympics.
+The following January, he protested the People's Republic of China's political and financial support of the military dictatorship in Burma during the 119th Tournament of Roses in Pasadena, California; after a pre-parade human rights march agreed to by parade officials was allegedly stifled by them, he entered the parade and stood in front of a Chinese float promoting the 2008 Beijing Olympics.
 Koenig, who carried a sign reading "China: Free Burma" in both English and Chinese, was arrested and briefly held for his act of civil disobedience.
 Koenig's defense attorney was Bill Paparian, a fellow protester and former mayor of Pasadena.

 "China sits on the UN Security Council and they have refused to condemn Burma.
 China purchases gas from Burma and sells them weapons that the military uses on the Burmese people.
 So they are really quite complicit, and that was the whole point of protesting the China float," Koenig explained.
 Koenig also noted the Chinese government's implicit support of the genocide in Sudan, sweatshops and tainted export products, saying of the float, "China is putting on a good face because of the Olympics, but [it's time to] send a message to the Chinese government that they have to not just change their face, but change the way they do things."
 The Pasadena Weekly quoted Koenig as stating, "Their free speech rights have been totally censored.
 As a country with a Constitution and a Bill of Rights, we need to continue to support and enforce ours, and [use it to] recognize the rights of human beings all over the world".

 Death

 Koenig was last seen in Vancouver, British Columbia, on February 14, 2010, and missed a scheduled flight on February 16, which was the last day he used his cell phone or conducted any banking.
-On February 25, a group of friends and family found him dead in Vancouver's Stanley Park; he had apparently hung himself.
+On February 25, a group of friends and family found him dead in Vancouver's Stanley Park; he had apparently hanged himself.